man27382210/tutorial-graphql/docs/graphql/play_with_star_wars.md

 }
 ```

-## Play yourself
+## Try

-When you try to typing anything on query field, GraphQL will prompt you about what kind of field you can use.
+When you try to typing anything on query field, GraphQL dashboard will prompt you about what kind of field can use.

 ![prompt_image](../gitbook/images/prompt_image.png)

-please try to get different information!
+Please try to get different information!

 Next we will talk about implement in really JS.